wp-plugins/bepro-listings/readme.txt

 Remember, unlike other solutions, just about everything in BePro Listings can be set to an **off state** i.e. removed.
 So, if your solution does not need **Google Maps**, ajax, or cost related info, then simply turn off the options in the admin.
 Then use the shortcodes that do focus on your needs.

+= TRUE FREEDOM! =

+Don't be locked down by popular **"theme frameworks"** and **toolsets**.
+Our codebase is extreamly flexible, inviting customizaion and extention.

+1. Don't like our gallery?
+Simply use another or interface with ours.
+Don't like our video player... document reader... audio player... etc

+2. The listings and detail pages are templates.
+Yes, they can be rearanged, sections removed, and be completely restyled.
+Thats why you can use our plugin for so many different listing niches.

 = Popular Uses =

 BePro Listings can be applied to any listings scenario.
 It's designed to be modular and flexible, facilitating custom combinations, as you integrate it into your current theme.
 Configure options like, # of uploads, **ajax search filter**, default search distance, and item page details.
 With our profile shortcode, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin: